turbopape/milestones/README.md

 respective authors and their respective licenses apply.

 The Automagic Logo - Labeled "The Robot and The Bunny" is created by my friend Chakib Daoud.

+This project is using an Open-Source version of [Intellij Idea Ultimate Edition](https://www.jetbrains.com/idea/whatsnew/), courtesy of JetBrains [s.r.o.](https://www.jetbrains.com/company/) Many thanks to these highly talented and generous guys.